Alexander-T-Moss/Small-Area-Flow-Comp/README.md

 **Donut Man**: Another Hypeman, Well I'm Not Sure If He's Old Enough To Be A Hypeman, Maybe A Hypeboy

-**Mjonuschat**: Ported SAFC Into OrcaSlicer, That Then Got Merged Into The Latest Versions Of OrcaSlicer
+[@mjonuschat](https://github.com/mjonuschat): Ported SAFC Into OrcaSlicer, That Then Got Merged Into The Latest Versions Of OrcaSlicer

+[@TheSlashEffect](https://github.com/TheSlashEffect): Porting SAFC Into Superslicer, Pending Merge Into Latest Versions Of SuperSlicer